jordiqui/BrainLearnJR/Readme.md

 ### Donating hardware

-Improving Stockfish requires a massive amount of testing.
+Improving Brainlearn requires a massive amount of testing.
 You can donate your hardware resources by installing the [Fishtest Worker][worker-link] and viewing the current tests on [Fishtest][fishtest-link].

 ### Improving the code

-In the [chessprogramming wiki][programming-link], many techniques used in Stockfish are explained with a lot of background information.
+In the [chessprogramming wiki][programming-link], many techniques used in Brainlearn are explained with a lot of background information.
-The [section on Stockfish][programmingsf-link] describes many features and techniques used by Stockfish.
-However, it is generic rather than focused on Stockfish's precise implementation.
+The [section on Brainlearn][programmingsf-link] describes many features and techniques used by Brainlearn.
+However, it is generic rather than focused on Brainlearn's precise implementation.

 The engine testing is done on [Fishtest][fishtest-link].
-If you want to help improve Stockfish, please read this [guideline][guideline-link] first, where the basics of Stockfish development are explained.
+If you want to help improve Brainlearn, please read this [guideline][guideline-link] first, where the basics of Brainlearn development are explained.

-Discussions about Stockfish take place these days mainly in the Stockfish [Discord server][discord-link].
+Discussions about Brainlearn take place these days mainly in the Brainlearn [Discord server][discord-link].
 This is also the best place to ask questions about the codebase and how to improve it.